lautriva/opensplat/readme.md

 OpenSplat
 =============
-OpenSplat is an Splatoon open-source rewrite aiming to recreate as much as possible the original game experience but with new unique features.
+OpenSplat is an Splatoon open-source engine aiming to recreate as much as possible the original game experience with new unique features.

 Ink for everyone!